In memory of Adele de la Barre Robinson

 Adele Robinson, as my father referred to her, was a highly unusual female.
 In 1960’s Birmingham, Alabama, she began publishing a series of small press literary magazines, using her degree in Design and interest in writing and editing.
 The goal was to cultivate the careers of poets and writers that she believed in, and my father was fortunate enough to become a favorite in her start-up.

 In 1963 her pioneer effort, a booklet titled The TOKEN, landed on my lap when my father tossed it from the doorway as he muttered, “I have poems in it” and headed off to eat lunch.
 It had just arrived in the mail.
 This was actually a pivotal moment in our relationship.
 Before then, I’d never realized that my father wrote poems that people actually published much less read any of them.
 Even more significant, this publication contained a poem about ME.
 I immediately became a lifelong fan at the age of twelve.
 (In 1965 “To Betsy” became a poem in my father’s first book, Damned Ugly Children.)

-According to my research, Adele Sophie De La Barre was a descent of a French founding family of New Orleans which still lays claim to an ancestral mansion in that city.
+According to my research, Adele Sophie De La Barre was a descendant of a French founding family of New Orleans which still lays claim to an ancestral mansion in that city.
 She herself was born in White Castle, LA in 1905, but raised in Pass Christian, Mississippi after both parents died before she turned five.
 In 1928 she graduated from Tulane University with a degree in Design and was an editor for the girl’s college magazine.
 During this same period, her future husband True W. Robinson (the W. was for William), was studying Science at CalTech, where he graduated in 1929.
 He was from San Diego.